 Action to be taken People involved/Task required Documents issued 3.
 Arrange the funeral.
-A] Check if the person had a funeral plan and contact the funeral director nominated in the plan.
-The funeral director will guide you through all the paperwork necessary for either a cremation or burial.
-B] OR contact a funeral director of your choice unless making all the arrangements yourself.
-They will need the Green Form from the registrar or will obtain the necessary permission from the coroner.
-If the funeral is to be overseas you must use a funeral director and they will arrange all the documents for you.
-They will need a certified copy of the Death Certificate and will liaise with the coroner for an Out of England Certificate and the person's doctor (or hospital) for a certificate ensuring there is no risk of infection from the body of the person who has died.
-NOTE: You may want to contact more than one funeral director as their prices can vary significantly.
+A] Check if the person had a funeral plan and contact the Funeral Director nominated in the plan.
+The Funeral Director will guide you through all the paperwork necessary for either a cremation or burial.
+B] OR contact a Funeral Director of your choice unless making all the arrangements yourself.
+They will need the Green Form from the Registrar or will obtain the necessary permission from the Coroner.
+NOTE: You may want to contact more than one Funeral Director as their prices can vary significantly.
 This is most easily done by telephone.
-If you are arranging the funeral yourself, we suggest The Natural Death Centre as the best source of information and advice. www.naturaldeath.org
+If the funeral is to be overseas you must use a Funeral Director and the will arrange all the documents for If you are arranging the funeral yourself, we suggest The Natural Death Centre as the best source of information and advice. www.naturaldeath.org you.
+They will need a certified copy of the Death Certificate and will liaise with the Coroner for an Out of England Certificate and the person's doctor (or hospital) for a certificate ensuring there is no risk of infection from the body of the person who has died.
+Arrange the funeral.
+A] Check if the person had a funeral plan and contact the Funeral Director nominated in the plan.
+B] OR contact a Funeral Director of your choice unless making all the arrangements yourself.
+NOTE: You may want to contact more than one Funeral Director as their prices can vary significantly.
+This is most easily done by telephone.
+If you are arranging the funeral yourself, we suggest The Natural Death Centre as the best source of information and